Reflections from the Inca Trail

-In 2015 I hosted an amazing 9-day adventure in Peru.
-Our group of 8 people hiked and camped on the 27-mile Inca Trail to Machu Picchu.
-It was amazing, spiritual, and at time very challenging.
+I’m just returning from an amazing 9 day adventure in Peru.
+Our group of eight people hiked and camped on the 27 mile Inca Trail to Machu Picchu.
+It was amazing, spiritual and at times very challenging.

 There’s something incredibly humbling about hiking on a trail of original Inca stone from 500 years ago.